simpeg/simpeg/docs/api_FDEM.rst

 Frequency Domain Electromagnetics
 *********************************

-Intro Here
+Electromagnetic (EM) geophysical methods are used in a variety of applications from resource exploration, including for hydrocarbons and minerals, to environmental applications, such as groundwater monitoring.

 Background
 ==========

-Electromagnetic (EM) geophysical methods are used in a variety of applications from resource exploration, including for hydrocarbons and minerals, to environmental applications, such as groundwater monitoring.
+Electromagnetic phenomena are governed by Maxwell's equations.
+They describe the behavior of EM fields and fluxes.
+Electromagnetic theory for geophysical applications by Ward and Hohmann (1988) is a highly recommended resource on this topic.

 Fourier Transform Convention
 ----------------------------